EPCCed/eidf-docs/docs/access/ssh.md

 If you need to add an SSH Key directly to SAFE, you can follow this [guide.](https://epcced.github.io/safe-docs/safe-for-users/#how-to-add-an-ssh-public-key-to-your-account)
 However, select your '[username]@EIDF' login account, not 'Archer2' as specified in that guide.

+## Enabling MFA via SAFE

+A multi-factor Time-Based One-Time Password is now required to access the SSH Gateway. <br>
+To enable this for your EIDF account, follow the safe guide: [How to turn on MFA on your machine account](https://epcced.github.io/safe-docs/safe-for-users/#how-to-turn-on-mfa-on-your-machine-account)

-### Using the SSH-Key to access EIDF - Windows and Linux
+### Using the SSH-Key and TOTP Code to access EIDF - Windows and Linux

 1. From your local terminal, import the SSH Key you generated above: ```$ ssh-add [sshkey]```
 1. This should return "Identity added [Path to SSH Key]" if successful.
 You can then follow the steps below to access your VM.